-SD-WAN Technology
+SD-WAN Technology Overview

-Within the SD-WAN, which is the story of applying software defined networking concepts to the wide area networking, the control plane manages the rules for the routing traffic through the overlay network, and the data plane passes the actual data packets among the network devices.
+Within the Cisco SD-WAN, which is the story of applying software defined networking concepts to the wide area networking, the control plane manages the rules for the routing traffic through the overlay network, and the data plane passes the actual data packets among the network devices.
 For this solution the following roles should be provided.

-• Orchestrator: a mechanism which can orchestrate connectivity.
+- Orchestrator: a mechanism which can orchestrate connectivity.

-• Management: an appliance that provides the management capabilities for this environment.
+- Management: an appliance that provides the management capabilities for this environment.

-• Control: A mechanism which deploy all different topologies and policy enforcement.
+- Control: A mechanism which deploy all different topologies and policy enforcement.

-• Data: Responsible for carrying application data in the environment.
+- Data: Responsible for carrying application data in the environment.

 To deliver these capabilities the solution has four appliance types that will provide mentioned specific roles